slakeyj/slakeyj.github.io/textedterminal.md

   * ls: List.
 Lists what is in the current directory.

-  * ls -a: Lists everything in a the current directory included hidden files.
+  * ls -a: Lists everything in the current directory included hidden files.

   * cd: Change Directory.